Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

-To develop a more intuitive picture of the activity we quantify the forces generated in the cell by calculating the cell force spectrum ($S_{\mathrm{cell}}$) \cite{14611619,25126787,Gallet_2009,Fodor_2015}. $S_{\mathrm{cell}}$ directly represents the average total force on a vesicle from all stochastic sources (active and thermal) inside the cell.
+To develop a more intuitive picture of the activity we quantify the forces generated in the cell by calculating the cell force spectrum ($S_{\mathrm{cell}}$). $S_{\mathrm{cell}}$ directly represents the average total force on a vesicle from all stochastic sources (active and thermal) inside the cell, and has been used by several previous studies to quantify activity \cite{14611619,25126787,Gallet_2009,Fodor_2015}.
+The force spectrum is a convenient and common way to quantify the total intracellular forces.
 In analogy to the force on a simple spring, where the force is the stiffness multiplied by displacement ($F=\kappa\Delta x$, where $\kappa$ is stiffness and $\Delta x$ is displacement), we calculate $S_{\mathrm{cell}}=(6\pi R)^{2}|G^{*}|^{2}\tilde{C}$ where $\vert G^{*}\vert^{2}$ represents the stiffness of the cytoplasmic-skeleton \cite{25126787,Gallet_2009,25375540}.
 In our framework we separate the total force spectrum in the cell to be the sum of thermal forces and active forces ($S_{\mathrm{cell}}=S_{\mathrm{therm}}+S_{\mathrm{active}}$) \cite{19658739,Fodor_2015}.
-The thermal force spectrum is calculated directly from the AMR measurements as $S_{\mathrm{therm}}=12\pi RG^{\prime\prime}k_{B}T/\omega$ and represents the forces present at thermal equilibrium.
-The resulting force spectrum is shown in Fig \ref{fig:fig3}C where at high frequencies the cell force spectrum ($S_{\mathrm{cell}}$) is dominated by thermal forces (where $S_{\mathrm{active}} \ll S_{\mathrm{thermal}}$) as expected, but at lower frequencies ($f<400$ Hz) active forces dominate ($S_{\mathrm{active}} \gg S_{\mathrm{thermal}}$) which result in higher total force experienced by vesicles in the cytoplasm over thermal equilibrium (lines represent theoretical model).
-To visualize the effect of thermal and active forces we show a representative trajectory of a vesicle (Fig. \ref{fig:fig3}E, black).
-Based on our measured violation of FDT (Fig. \ref{fig:fig3}A), we apply a filter to isolate the low-frequency ($< 400$ Hz) vesicle motion which is mainly due to active processes, and the high-frequency motion that is dominated by thermal fluctuations (Fig. \ref{fig:fig3}E green, F respectively).
+The thermal force spectrum is calculated directly from the AMR measurements as $S_{\mathrm{therm}}=12\pi RG^{\prime\prime}k_{B}T/\omega$, where $R$ is the vesicle radius, $G^{\prime\prime}$ is the dissipative component of the shear modulus, and $\omega=2\pi f$ is frequency. $S_{\mathrm{therm}}$ represents the forces present at thermal equilibrium and is a direct consequence of the FDT \cite{Kubo_1966}.
+The resulting force spectrum is shown in Fig \ref{fig:fig3}C where at high frequencies the cell force spectrum ($S_{\mathrm{cell}}$) is dominated by thermal forces (where $S_{\mathrm{active}} \ll S_{\mathrm{thermal}}$) as expected, but at lower frequencies ($f<400$ Hz) active forces dominate ($S_{\mathrm{active}} \gg S_{\mathrm{thermal}}$) which result in higher total force experienced by vesicles in the cytoplasm over thermal equilibrium (lines represent theoretical model \cite{Fodor_2016} introduced in next section).
+To visualize the effect of thermal and active forces we show a representative trajectory of a vesicle (Fig. \ref{fig:fig3}D, black).
+Based on our measured violation of FDT (Fig. \ref{fig:fig3}A), we apply a filter to isolate the low-frequency ($< 400$ Hz) vesicle motion which is mainly due to active processes, and the high-frequency motion that is dominated by thermal fluctuations (Fig. \ref{fig:fig3}D green, E respectively).